Aluerie/AluBot/docs/Glossary.md

 * **community**

     The discord server for Aluerie's community.
 Some features of the bot are specifically designed for it.

 * **hideout**

-    My personal one-man discord server.
+    My private one-person discord server.
 I do most of the testing here.
 Also some features of the bot are specifically designed for it.

 ## Chosen PIL notations